-- 1. He has knowledge that is gained only by serving. - 2.
-Therefore he has a close relationship with Christ. - 3.
-He has placed his complete trust in Christ. - b.
-Paul is confident that Christ will protect the deposits he has made. - 1.
-In Acts 9, we learn of Paul's commitment to Christ. - 2.
-Since that day Paul is even more certain that Christ will protect his souls he has given to Him for safe keeping. - c He made the commitment before trials befell him.
+- c.
+He made the commitment before trials befell him.
 Now he is facing death and the confidence is even greater than before! - d.
-It is interesting to me that Paul expected nothing but a great confidence in Christ (Phil.
+It is interesting to me that Paul expected nothing but a great confidence in Christ.
+(Phil.
 4:10-20). - e.
-Can we say that in our relationship with Christ we are as confident with Christ as was Paul? - 3.
+Can we say that in our relationship with Christ we are as confident with Christ as Paul was? - 3.
 With these reasons we can see clearly how Paul could evangelize in prison, encourage others and face death itself with such enthusiasm. - 4.
-He encourages Timothy to hold firm to sound words, even as he does. vs 13 - a.
+He encourages Timothy to hold firm to sound words, even as he does. v.
+13. - a.
 This is done by faith and love based in Christ. - b.
-Maintain the faith and love in Christ--so easy to say in this setting but very difficult to put into action when real life situations hit their hardest.
-2 Corinthians 1:1ff. - c.
-1 Corinthians 16:13,14 - d.
-We must be as concerned about sound word, faith and love as was Paul, Timothy and Christ! - 5.
-The stewardship entrusted to the evangelist. vs 14 - a.
+Maintain the faith and love in Christ. - c.
+I Corinthians 16:13,14. - d.
+We must be as concerned about sound words, faith and love as was Paul, Timothy and Christ! - 5.
+The stewardship entrusted to the evangelist. v.
+14. - a.
 In verse 12, we have Paul's commitment to Christ. - b.
-In verse 14, we see where God has made a commitment to Timothy.
+In verse 14, we see where God has made a commitment to Timothy. - 1.
+This commitment, without a doubt, is the Gospel message. - 2.
+Each evangelist is responsible for the way he handles the precious gift with which he has been entrusted.

-- 1. This commitment, without a doubt, is the Gospel message. - Each evangelist is responsible for the way he handles the precious gift with which he has been entrusted. - c.
-God knows that by our own efforts it is impossible to keep the Message. - 1.
-He gave us the needed help the Holy Spirit. - 2.
+- c.
+God knows that by our own efforts it is impossible to keep the Message. - He gave us the needed help the Holy Spirit. - 2.
 He not only helps He dwells within our lives. - 3.
 This most definitely is not a threat.
-It is a promised pleasing!
-Just think--THE HOLY SPIRIT LIVES WITHIN EACH CHRISTIAN!! - 4.
+It is a promised blessing. - 4.
 "It is only through the Holy Spirit that Timothy or any of us can guard God's deposit with us."
-Robertson's Word Pictures, Vol. IV, p.
-614. - d.
-How are you keeping God's Gospel? - C. Onesiphorus Was Not Ashamed of the Gospel, vs 15 18. - 1.
-Not all Christians have withstood this persecution. vs 15. - a.
+Robertson's "Word Pictures In The New Testament", Vol. 4, p.
+614) - d.
+How are you keeping God's Gospel? - C. Onesiphorus Was Not Ashamed of The Gospel. vs. 15-18. - 1.
+Not all Christians have withstood this persecution. v.
+15. - a.
 All Asia has turned away from me. - b.
 They think lack of association will aid them during persecution, but what does the eternal God think of such action? - c.
-Paul names the two leaders of the departure: - 1.
-Phygellus and Hermogenes - 2.
+Paul names the two leaders of the departure. - 1.
+Phygellus and - Hermogenes - 3.
 Two thoughts: - a.
-These could be ring-leaders or ... - b.
+These could be ring-leaders or..

+- b.
 They could have been strong Christians who weakened at the hardship. - c.
-Either way they made a mistake. - 3.
-Word of warning we just do not know how we would respond in like situations, therefore it behooves us not to be super critical of these two men, there must be a measure of compassion.

-- 4. This seems to be Paul's course of action. - 2.
-ALL IS NOT LOSS Onesiphorus (means Profitable), is not ashamed of the Gospel. vs 16 - a.
+I think it is the latter. - 4.
+Word of warning We just do not know how we would respond in a like situation, therefore it behooves us not to be super-critical of these two men, but to be compassionate. - 5.
+This seems to be Paul's course of action. - 2.
+ALL IS NOT LOSS Onesiphorus (profitable) is not ashamed of the Gospel. v.
+16. - a.
 In fact it says the "household", this would indicate that his wife and servants stood with him in his commitment. - b.
 It bespeaks a beautiful home situation. - c.
 Onesiphorus demonstrated his love by: - 1.
 Refreshing Paul's spirit many times. - 2.
 He was not ashamed of Paul's chains. - 3.
-He worked hard and found Paul's prison. vs 17 - d.
-Paul's appreciation is stated. vs 18 - 1.
-He prays twice for God's mercy to be granted Onesiphorus! vs 16 and vs 18. - a.
-In verse 16, he speaks of the present time. - b.
-In verse 18, he speaks of the judgement day. - 2.
+He worked hard and found Paul's prison. v.
+17. - d.
+Paul's appreciation is stated. v.
+18. - 1.
+He prays twice for God's mercy to be granted Onesiphorus! v.
+16 and v.
+18. - a.
+In verse 16,he speaks of the present time. - b.
+In verse 18, he speaks of the judgment day. - 2.
 He reminds the Ephesians of the work Onesiphorus did for them.